Policies and Procedures Manual

 12. The institution shall maintain permanently all submissions by the student and all decisions of institutional officials and committees relating to academic misconduct.

 1. Non-Academic Misconduct.
 All other forms of violations of student conduct policies.
-These violations will be referred to the Dean of Enrollment Management and Dean of Students.
-The Dean of Enrollment Management and Dean of Students is responsible for the management of non-academic misconduct by students.
+These violations will be referred to the Assistant Vice President for Enrollment Services.
+The Assistant Vice President for Enrollment Services is responsible for the management of non-academic misconduct by students.
 This conduct may include but is not limited to, hazing, bullying and/or non-criminal acts of violence.

 Northeast State utilizes Academic and Non-Academic grievance procedures.
 These procedures can be found here NeSCC Policy 03:05:06.